 Madurai Rameshwaram – Travelogue

 Rameshwaram temple is similar to the Madurai Meenakshi temple, may be a bit smaller.
 The unique feature of this temple is the 22 wells, where one is supposed to take bath before you go and visit the main temple.
-There are lot of people, who for a service charge will take you around the 22 wells, will pull out a small bucket full of water and either pour or sprinkle on you as per your wish.
-This temple again has aisles and aisled filled with Shiva Lingas, and the main Linga forms a part of the 12 Jyotirlingas around the country.
+There are a lot of people, who for a service charge will take you around the 22 wells, will pull out a small bucket full of water and either pour or sprinkle on you as per your wish.
+This temple again has aisles and aisles filled with Shiva Lingas.
+And the main Linga forms a part of the 12 Jyotirlingas around the country.